Silk Road Race

 The Silk Road Race is a charity rally from Milan to the capital of Tajikistan, Dushanbe.
-The Silk Road Race is organised by Partenza Intelligente, a non-profit cultural association based in Lainate (Milan) Italy.
-The first edition of the rally was launched 31 July 2010.
+The Silk Road Race is organised by Partenza Intelligente, a non-profit cultural association based in Lainate (Milan), Italy.
+The first edition of the rally was launched on 31 July 2010.

 Adventure

 The Silk Road Race typically launches from Villa Litta Visconti Borromeo, a historic palace of the 16th century in Lainate near Milan, Italy, in the last week of July.
-The teams participate at the Start Night launch event with many people and a rock concert during the launching procedure.
-The teams can participate to the rally with any motor-based vehicle, there is no limit based on engine displacement or vehicle type.
+The teams participate in the Start Night launch event with many people and a rock concert during the launching procedure.
+The teams can participate in the rally with any motor-based vehicle, there is no limit based on engine displacement or vehicle type.

 Routes

-The main routes to Tajikistan are typically three.
+There are typically three main routes to Tajikistan.
 The northern route, from Milan to Tajikistan via east Europe: Ukraine, Russia, Kazakhstan, and Uzbekistan; the middle route: Turkey, Georgia, Azerbaijan and then crossing the Caspian Sea to Turkmenistan; or the south route: Turkey, Iran, Turkmenistan, Uzbekistan, and then Tajikistan.
-However the route is totally free, teams can choose their own route to Tajikistan but they must arrive at Dushanbe in 3 weeks to join the finish party.
+However, the route is free; teams can choose their route to Tajikistan, but they must arrive at Dushanbe in 3 weeks to join the finish party.

 The Silk Road Race is approximately 8.000 km long.

 Entry fees

-The Silk Road Race charges an entry fee that is aimed at covering the costs of running the event.
-All funds that are generated from charity fees are donated to a project started by Cesvi that provide water and sanitation in the south region of Tajikistan.
+The Silk Road Race charges an entry fee to cover the costs of running the event.
+All funds generated from charity fees are donated to a project started by Cesvi that provides water and sanitation in the south region of Tajikistan.
 The Silk Road Race 2012 entry fee for a car or a truck team was €499 and €250 for a motorcycle.
-A team is composed by a single vehicle: a car/truck or a motorcycle.
+A team comprises a single vehicle: a car/truck or a motorcycle.
 The Silk Road Race 2012 minimum charity fee for cars/trucks teams was €950 and €300 for a motorcycle team.